 Users with the Protocol Configuration permission may open the Protocol Configuration Tool.
 They can then use the Protocol Builder, Component Builder, and Protocol Map to change the charting experience of every user in the practice.

 Only users who will be helping your office design their chart notes should have Protocol Configuration permission.

 Users with each of the “Queues” permissions will see those queues visible when they log into PCC EHR.
 This includes the daily schedule in PCC EHR (also called the Schedule screen), along with queues for e-lab results, messaging, prescriptions, signing, and visit tasks.

 The queues are listed in alphabetical order.
 If a user has multiple roles assigned in the User Administration tool, they will see all queues available to any of their roles.

 Users with Reconciliation permission may view and import data to patient files from transition of care documents received in C-CDA format through Direct Secure Messaging.

 Users with permission to access the Report Library may view and customize reports in PCC EHR.
+Special permissions in the Report Library allow users to delete scheduled reports, manage Report Library categories, and send Broadcast Messages.
 For more information, read the PCC EHR Report Library article.

 Users with Signing permission may sign charts, documents, and other items.
 They may click “Sign” at the bottom of an open chart note or within an order, or they may use the Signing queue in PCC EHR.